liaoyuanng/LYCircleView/README.md

 * normalAsset/normalAssets

-    Set menu items image.This two properties have the same effect. `normalAsset` is convenient property.
+    Set menu items image.This two properties have the same effect. `normalAsset` is convenient property.
 It will affect all items.
 When you want to set a different image for each item, you can use `normalAssets`.

 * selectedAsset/selectedAssets